jasonmitchell/stringly/README.md

     WHERE RowNumber > 0 AND RowNumber <= 100
     ORDER BY OrganisationName ASC

 Stringly generates SQL queries as Common Table Expressions in order to enable paging of results using the ROW_NUMBER() function.
-This SQL should for SQL Server 2005 and above.
+This SQL should work or SQL Server 2005 and above.

 Previewing generated SQL
 ------------------------